 The goal of this assessment is to capture what you have been learning in the lectures 2-4 and workshops 1-3.
 Use the notes from the lecture and apply the new coding techniques that you have learned to your project data.
 The R folder with your project, .qmd file (i.e. Quarto document), and project data should be set up to run on your DESKTOP.
 The file and your project should be named: ‘STUDENT_FIRST_LAST_NAME_STUDENT#’.
 For example, my file structure would look like:

 What you will need in this folder is an R project, a Quarto document, a Word document that renders from the Quarto file, and a data folder that contains your project data that you’ll be cleaning.
-Your file (e.g Kristoffer_Wild_S007341) that contains all of these documents should be zipped (how to compress a file using windows or mac) and turned in on CANVAS.
+This should be exactly the same files you download from CANVAS.
+Your folder (e.g Kristoffer_Wild_S007341) that contains all of these documents should be zipped (how to compress a file using windows or mac) and turned in on CANVAS.
 You will be marked on the following:

-Your Quarto document will contain the following ‘main headers’ THIS ORDER, and with each heading accounting for a percentage of your total mark of 20%:
+Your Quarto document should contain the following ‘main headers’ in THIS ORDER, and with each heading accounting for a percentage of your total mark of 20%:

 Libraries (1%): Importing the appropriate libraries needed for the data wrangling.
 For example:

-Library(stringr) # package used to deal with strings
+library(stringr) # package used to deal with strings

-Library(lubridate) # package used for cleaning up dates and times
+library(lubridate) # package used for cleaning up dates and times

 Lecture notes (5%): Here you will identify 10 functions covered in the lectures 2-4, with an example of their use.
-Note this is not with your project data.
-In the Quarto document, ABOVE the code chunk of your example, you will document what the function is doing and how it works.
+Note this is not related to your project data.
+In the Quarto document, ABOVE the code chunk of your example, you will document what each function is doing and how it works.
 Be sure each example is clearly numbered.
 Here is how this section would look:

-Project cleaning protocol (10%): You must provide 4 examples of how you cleaned your project data using dplyr or other relevant R functions.
-At least 3 examples must use pipes (%>%) to combine multiple functions within a single code chunk.
+Project protocol (10%): You must provide at least 5 steps of how you have cleaned, explored, transformed and prepared your project data for the final analyses and plots using dplyr or other relevant R functions.
+At least 2 of these steps must use pipes (%>%) to combine multiple functions within a single code chunk.

-Each example should address one of the six data exploration steps outlined in class from Zuur et al. (2010), A protocol for data exploration to avoid common statistical problems.
+At least three of the steps above should address one of the six data exploration steps outlined in class from Zuur et al. (2010), A protocol for data exploration to avoid common statistical problems.
 These steps include:

-Outlier detection
+Outlier detection (and/or NA detection)

 Homogeneity of variance